 ESAs may not be left overnight in University Housing to be cared for by any individual other than the owner.
 If the owner is to be absent from the owner’s residence hall overnight or longer, the animal must accompany the owner.

 The owner must provide contact information for an alternative caregiver or an emergency contact who will take responsibility of the ESA and remove it from campus should the owner be unable to care for it (e.g., hospitalization, accident).
 The caregiver or emergency contact must reside OFF campus and must be available to remove the ESA in a timely manner appropriate for the animal species and needed care.
 Dogs must be removed within 6 hours.
 All other animals must be removed in no more than 12 hours.
 In instances where it is determined that ESA care needs are not being provided to ensure its health and well-being, the University reserves the right to have the animal removed from university housing.
 The University may have an ESA removed from university housing if it is not removed in a timely manner as specified in the rules.

 University Housing may relocate Owners and ESAs to other housing consistent with University Housing policy.
 Owners must also abide by all other residential policies.

+VI.
 Removal of Animal

 The University may remove an ESA if there is substantial objective evidence that the animal: